CharredCoall/DIS-WebApp/README.md

  - In our gd scripts, the function _on_request_completed, used in different scripts to get headers.
  - In showscores.gd, used to change the format of dates from how it looks in the server to how we want it to look.

+## Stored Procedures and Functions
+All SQL calls are made with either stored procedures or functions.
+The stored procedures and function are in the database.

 ## Gameplay Description
 The Pigeonhole Principle is a game about owning and improving pigeons to get better scores in the two minigames.
 This is done by playing the minigames and improving the individual pigeon's stats - constitution and chance.